For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - Red & Green

-Check the Reading Order of Forms
+Check the reading order of forms

 Label Form Fields and Buttons

-- Does the screen reader tell the user what to fill into the form fields?
-Is it clear how to submit the form?
+- Make sure the form fields are labeled so the screen reader tells the user what information to fill into the form fields.

-Ensure That Any Action That Uses a Mouse Can Also Be Completed by a Keyboard.
+Ensure That Any Action That Uses a Mouse Can Also Be Completed by a Keyboard

 - Whatever the operation or behavior, make sure a mouse is not required.